2026 Rate Changes: Water and Solid Waste & Recycling

 NWTP Hero Image

-The Gilbert Town Council approved a Notice of Intent to explore potential adjustments to water and solid waste & recycling rates.
+The Gilbert Town Council approved rate adjustments to water and solid waste & recycling rates.

 To protect our water future, Gilbert has been investing in: